lnsongxf/dimeanalytics/docs/README.md

 1. In _Settings_ / _Packages_, open **stata-exec** and read the instructions carefully.
     * _For Mac users_: Selecting the correct Stata version should be the only step.
 Ask for help if you don't understand something.
     * _For Windows users_: It is a bit more complicated.
 You need to follow [these](https://github.com/kylebarron/stata-exec#installation) instructions.
 Ask for help if you don't understand something.
 1. Now open a Stata .do file in Atom and run it using the keyboard shortcuts in the **stata-exec** settings.
-We can help you change these if you like, and they will be slightly different from the defaults in the Stata dofile editor.
-On a Mac, it is a good default to have `cmd-d` run the whole dofile, and have `cmd-enter` run the selected code block.
-To do this, _disable_ "keybindings" in **stata-exec** settings and add the following to your "Keymap..." in the Atom main menu:
+The default keyboard shortcuts (called keybindings in atom) are slightly different than in the dofile editor.
+The default is that `shift-cmd-d` (on Macs) and `shift-ctrl-d` (on PC) runs the whole file, and `cmd-alt-d` (on Macs) and `ctrl-alt-d` (on PC) runs only the selected code block.
+1. We recommend you to keep these default keybindings as the shortcuts used in the dofile editor is used for other useful things in Atom.
+We can however help you change these if you like.
+To do this you need to do two steps.
+    1. First, go to the package installation tab in the Atom settings, search for **stata-exec** and click settings.
+In the  **stata-exec** settings, _disable_ "keybindings" in settings to remove all the default keybindings in **stata-exec**.
+    1. Second, go to keybinding tab in the Atom settings and click the link to _our keymap file_.
+In that file add the and add the code below and update to your preferred shortcut if needed.

 ```
 # Mac stata-exec keybindings:
 'atom-text-editor':
 	'cmd-enter'	: 'stata-exec:run-batch'
 	'cmd-d'		: 'stata-exec:run-all'

+# PC stata-exec keybindings:
+'atom-text-editor':
+	'ctrl-enter': 'stata-exec:run-batch'
+	'ctrl-d'	: 'stata-exec:run-all'
 ```

-For Windows/PC users...

 _Useful Atom Packages_